2024 Magdeburg car attack

-On 20 December 2024, an SUV was driven into a crowd at the Christmas market in Magdeburg, Germany, killing 6 people and injuring 323 others.
-The driver of the car, allegedly 50-year-old anti-Islam activist Taleb Al-Abdulmohsen, was arrested at the scene.
-German authorities have described the suspect as an Islamophobe.
-Investigators continue to search for a motive, which remains unknown.
+On 20 December 2024, an SUV was driven into a crowd at the Christmas market in Magdeburg, Saxony-Anhalt, Germany, killing 6 people and injuring 309 others.
+The driver of the car, 50-year-old anti-Islam activist Taleb Al-Abdulmohsen, was arrested at the scene.
+German authorities have described the perpetrator as an Islamophobe.
 The Federal Prosecutor General classified the attack not as an act of terrorism, but as a rampage.
+The driver was sentenced to life in prison for six murders, as well as multiple attempted murders and grievous bodily harm, on 26 June 2026.

 Background

 Magdeburg is the capital of the state of Saxony-Anhalt.
 The city holds an annual Christmas market near the city hall and a large shopping center.

 Christmas markets have previously been targeted by vehicle-ramming attacks, such as the 2016 attack in Berlin.
 That attack, perpetrated by the Islamic State, killed 12 people and injured 56 others.
 Minister of the interior and community Nancy Faeser said in November 2024 that there were no "concrete" threats to Christmas markets, but that it was wise to maintain vigilance.

 Two weeks prior to the attack, an Iraqi man was arrested on suspicion of planning an attack against a Christmas market in Augsburg, Bavaria.